Navideck/gesturedeck_sdk_flutter/README.md

 # Gesturedeck Flutter

-This is a Flutter plugin for native `Gesturedeck Android` and `Gesturedeck IOS`.
-It provides a simple way to integrate Gesturedeck into your Flutter app.
+This Flutter plugin allows seamless integration of Gesturedeck into your Flutter app, providing intuitive touch gestures for enhanced user interactions.
+The plugin is compatible with both Android and iOS platforms.

 ## Key Features